 All philosophy majors present an oral defense of their thesis.
-Their oral defense is assessed using the "Rubric for Assessment of Oral Communication," provided in Appendix Three to this report.
+Their oral defense is assessed using the "Rubric for Assessment of Oral Communication."
 The rubric provides for an available total point range of between 55 and 11.
 A total score of 34-55 will indicate a green light regarding assessment.
 A total score of 23-33 will indicate a yellow light regarding assessment.
 Finally, a total score of 11-22 will indicate a red light regarding assessment.
 The original assessment sheets will be stored by the Chair of the Philosophy Department.

-The data for philosophy seniors graduating during the 2014-2015 academic year is provided below.
-The score is the average score between the two faculty evaluators.
-(Dr. Money was absent, attending his brother's wedding.)
+The data for philosophy seniors graduating during the 2015-2016 academic year is provided below.
+The score is the average score between the three faculty evaluators.